mity/docbaker/README.md

 Currently, DocBaker does nothing; its development has just started.

-In the future, DocBaker will hopefully become yet another tool for gathering and generating HTML documention from C/C++ source files.
+In the future, DocBaker will hopefully become yet another tool for gathering and generating HTML documentation from C/C++ source files.

 ## License